 If you are asleep when a fire begins, the poisonous gases can make you fall into a deeper sleep instead of waking you up.
 The intensive hot air will begin to sear your lungs, the house will be filled with thick black smoke and the intensive heat can melt clothes to your skin.
 Within four to five minutes, your home can be engulfed in flames.

 When there is a fire, there is no time to make a phone call or attempt to put the fire out.
 Remember that the heat from a fire can be more dangerous than the flames and can be fatal within minutes.
 The only thing you can do to save yourself and your family when a fire breaks out is to get out of the house immediately.
-Once you are out, call 911.
+Once you are out, then call 911.

 During A Fire: